Has driving become too easy?

 That might sound logical if it wasn't for that nasty phenomenon known as unintended consequences.

-Aside from programming issues such as how does a computer distinguish between a cat and a small child dashing in front of the car and how it reacts when there is oncoming traffic, a car to the right, and a car right on your tail in such a situation, what about human error both in programming and the person “driving” the car?
+Aside from programming issues such as how does a driving computer distinguish between a cat and a small child dashing in front of the car or in the case of Tesla — distinguish between a stopped fire engine with lights flashing and a wide open lane — what about human error both in programming and the person "driving" the car?

 Google and others have noted driverless technology at one point will always require a driver to physically take over.
 But if the driver is distracted from reading an e-book, napping, texting or lord knows what and fails to heed the warning alarms quick enough to retake the controls, what happens?